maxvfischer/DIY-CNC-machine/README.md

 #### X-axis stepper, Z-axis stepper and Z-axis end-stop

-First, the cables from the X-axis stepper motor were inserted into a flexible conduit.
+First, the wires from the X-axis stepper motor were inserted into a flexible conduit (**O13**).
 The conduit was then bent over the upper bridge beam, strapped to the vaccum mount and Z motor mount, and then pushed behind the Z-axis stepper motor.

 ![stepper_motor_cable_management_9](./images/build/frame/stepper_motor_cable_management_9.jpg)